-In 2023 we are introducing additional integrated options from which ākonga will be able to choose from half year semester courses.
+In 2023 we introduced additional integrated options from which ākonga are able to choose half year semester courses.
 These will align closely with our Junior Growth Profile and further develop our ākonga and their interests.

 Senior Classrooms

 Our ākonga are well prepared for national qualifications at Year 11, 12 and 13.
 We are very proud of the high standards they achieve.
 Senior ākonga are encouraged to follow multi-level courses of study as appropriate.